 - C. Subject.
 Names and titles are needed for each person in the photo.
 (Take care to identify each person and spell names correctly.)

 - D. Location.
 If the photograph is of a district technician helping a farmer, identify the farm, county and state.
 If the photo shows a city park, mention the name of the park and the state.

 - E. Description.
 Is the child with the magnifying glass examining a crack in the sidewalk or a line of ants carrying food?

 - F. Date of photo.
 Exact dates are not necessary, but at least give the year.

 - 7. Photos submitted must be taken in West Virginia.

 - 8. All entries become the property of WVACD, and WVACD reserves the non-exclusive right to use all photographs in publications or for promotional purposes.
 Entrants should keep negatives or extra prints of their photographs.

 - 9. Judges will select a 1st, 2nd, and 3rd place winner in the adult (18 years or older on July 1) and youth category.
 Winning photos will receive a cash prize, which will be awarded by each district.
 The state contest winners' photos will also be sent to be judged in the National Association of Conservation District's photo contest.

-- 10. All entries in the WVACD Photo Contest must be submitted by the local conservation district prior to the standing committee meeting at the July Quarterly Meeting.
+- 10. All entries must be submitted by the local conservation district prior to the standing committee meeting at the July Quarterly Meeting.
 Check with your local conservation district for the deadline for their contest.
 Placing a piece of cardboard in the envelope and writing "Photographs: Do Not Bend" on the envelope will help ensure that photographs arrive in good condition.

 Photos will be judged on technical merit and composition.
 For technical merit, judges may check to see if the photo is well-framed, properly exposed and sharp and clear.
 For composition, judges determine if the photo features a recognizable center of interest, action and imagination and creativity.